The Role of Pseudo-labels in Self-training Linear Classifiers on High-dimensional Gaussian Mixture Data: Sharp asymptotics of ST

 \subsubsection{Generating functional}

-For evaluating the behavior of the weights $\hat{w}_i^{(t)}$ and the biases $\hat{B}^{(t)}$, we introduce the {\it generating functional} that is defined as \footnote{ Readers familiar with statistical mechanics might be interested in the similarity between this and the generating functional of the Martin-Siggia-Rose formalism \citep{martin1973statistical}, or alternatively called the path integral formulation, used in the dynamical mean-field theory (DMFT), which has recently been used to analyze the learning dynamics \citep{Agoritsas_2018, Mignacco2020dynamical, Mignacco_2021_stochasticity,bordelon2022selfconsistent, bordelon2023dynamics, bordelon2023theinfluence, pehlevan2023lecture}.
+For evaluating the behavior of the weights $\hat{w}_i^{(t)}$ and the biases $\hat{B}^{(t)}$, we introduce the {\it generating functional}.

+Let $g_w:\mathbb{R}^{T+1}\to\mathbb{R}$ and $g_B:\mathbb{R}^{T+1}\to\mathbb{R}$ be arbitrary test functions of the trajectories of a weight coordinate and the bias, respectively, such that the expectations and derivatives below are well defined.
+We also introduce auxiliary real-valued source parameters $\epsilon_w,\epsilon_B\in\mathbb{R}$, which are set to zero after differentiation and are used to extract the desired expectations.
+Then, the generating functional defined as \footnote{ Readers familiar with statistical mechanics might be interested in the similarity between this and the generating functional of the Martin-Siggia-Rose formalism \citep{martin1973statistical}, or alternatively called the path integral formulation, used in the dynamical mean-field theory (DMFT), which has recently been used to analyze the learning dynamics \citep{Agoritsas_2018, Mignacco2020dynamical, Mignacco_2021_stochasticity,bordelon2022selfconsistent, bordelon2023dynamics, bordelon2023theinfluence, pehlevan2023lecture}.
 Our generating functional is basically the same as that used in the DMFT.
 However, in our setup, to incorporate the update rule based on the implicit solution of the optimization problem \eqref{eq: update of ST}, it is necessary to treat the Boltzmann distributions with nontrivial normalization constants using the replica method.
 This is in contrast to conventional setups of DMFT.
 In a conventional setup of DMFT, the expression of the parameters at the next time step is explicitly given, and thus the time evolution can be explicitly written using delta functions, which allows us to consider an average directly over the data without the replica method.
 In this sense, our analysis can be viewed as a DMFT analysis of the implicit update rule using the replica method. }

 More specifically, the average quantities $\E_D[g_w(\{\hat{w}_i^{(t)}\})]$ and $\E_D[g_B(\{\hat{B}^{(t)}\})]$ can be evaluated by using the following formulae: